uab-cgds-worthey/mecfs-cohort-analysis/README.md

-# mecfs-dge-analysis
+# ME/CFS-Differential-Gene-Expression-Analysis

-This repository hosts the differential gene expression analysis of a cohort of 29 patients who have been diagnosed with ME/CFS.
+This repository hosts the differential gene expression analysis of a cohort of 23 patients diagnosed with ME/CFS.

 ## Background

-Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a chronic and debilitating illness affecting millions of Americans, characterized by severe fatigue, pain, flu-like symptoms, and cognitive issues.
-The cause of ME/CFS is not well understood, but there is evidence suggesting a genetic predisposition and dysregulation of the immune system leading to an overactive immune response.
+Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a chronic and debilitating illness affecting millions of individuals worldwide.
+It is characterized by severe fatigue, pain, flu-like symptoms, and cognitive issues.
+The cause of ME/CFS is not well understood, but evidence suggests a genetic predisposition and dysregulation of the immune system leading to an overactive immune response.

-## Rerunning the analysis
+## Installation

-This project has been created using the `workflowr` template.

-The analysis and associated code is modified from [Dr.Gurpreet Kaur's](https://github.com/gurpreet-bioinfo) example: https://github.com/uab-cgds-worthey/bulk_rna-seq_dge

-Analysis Rmarkdown files are located in the `analysis` folder.

-To rerun the entire workflow, clone this repository and run the below in your R console.
-This project is using both `renv` and `workflowr` to improve reproducibility and allow results to be viewed in a web browser.
+### Requirements

+- R (version 4.4.0)
+- RStudio
+- Git v2.0+

-### Cloning this repository
+### Setup

+Installation starts with fetching the Git repo and cloning it:

 ```bash
 git clone https://github.com/uab-cgds-worthey/mecfs-dge-analysis.git